petehep/interactive-Aus-map/USER_MANUAL.md

 ## Frequently Asked Questions

 **Q: Does this work offline?**
-A: No, internet required for maps and data.
+A: No, internet required for maps, data, and cloud synchronization.
 Download offline maps with another app if needed.

 **Q: Can I print my itinerary?**
 A: Not yet, but you can screenshot the itinerary section or manually write it down.